mrpedrobraga/elements/README.md

 # Closing Notes

-Elements is the first project of a planned suit intended to empower people to make their dreams giving them all the power they will ever need in a simple, friendly, comfortable user interface.
+Elements is the first project of a programs suite intended to empower people to make their dreams giving them all the power they will ever need in a simple, friendly, comfortable user interface.

 Together we can destroy the industry of super-expensive predatory software and unleash our creativity.